frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/plan-editor.rst

 left corner to change the color method.

  - | **Color by feasibility**
    | This is the default color.
-It highlights operationplans that are
+It highlights manufacturing orders that are
      not feasible due to capacity overloads, material shortages or lead time constraints.

  - | **Color by criticality**
-   | An operationplan is considered critical if it is on the critical
+   | A manufacturing order is considered critical if it is on the critical
      path of one or more demands.
-Any delay on a critical operationplan will result in a late delivery to a customer.
+Any delay on a critical manufacturing order will result in a late delivery to a customer.
 It will show up as red.
-   | When additional "slack time" is available in the plan the operationplan
+   | When additional "slack time" is available in the plan the manufacturing
-     is less sensitive to plan disturbances.
+     order is less sensitive to plan disturbances.
 It is less critical and will shown in yellow to green.

  - | **Color by delay**
-   | An operationplan is considered delayed if it ends later than required
+   | A manufacturing order is considered delayed if it ends later than required
      to meet the demand on time.
 This delay also considers the processing time at the following manufacturing steps.
    | Delay and criticality are related metrics, but still distinct.
 For
-     instance, if all operationplans for a demand are planned in a just-in-time sequence without gaps they will be considered critical, ie red by the criticality criterion.
-The operationplans still deliver the demand on time so they will show up as on time, ie gree by the delay citerion.
+     instance, if all manufacturing order for a demand are planned in a just-in-time sequence without gaps they will be considered critical, ie red by the criticality criterion.
+The manufacturing order still deliver the demand on time so they will show up as on time, ie gree by the delay citerion.

  - | **Color by priority**